 “To be persistent is really important” said Nicolaides.
 “You just have to be a fighter.
-There are people who fight it for two months and others who fight it for two years.”
+There are people who fight it for two months and others who fight it for years.”

 Marios Georgiou, the supervisor of the bone marrow donor registry at Karaiskakio said “persistence and patience are needed to fight blood cancer.”